 In this Roofstock review, I’m going to go over what Real Estate Investing for Dummies means, and why you should want to own rental properties in the first place.

 And I should know – a few months before buying my first property, I had never DREAMED of being a landlord.

-And by the end of this Roofstock review, you should have all the knowledge necessary to buy your first property and start raking in that passive income.
+By the end of this Roofstock review, you’ll see how I used Roofstock to purchase my first property, and you’ll have all the knowledge necessary to buy YOUR first property and start raking in that passive income.

 How does Roofstock turn Rental Property Investing into Real Estate Investing for Dummies?